terraform-industry/machine-shop-tutorials/measurement_quality/surface_finish.md

 - Drags a tiny stylus across the surface
 - Actually measures real `Ra` value
-- Only for when Boss or customer demands proof
+- Only for when Boss or consumer demands proof
 - Oh, and don't drop it!

 ## Factors That Affect Finish